 It displays potential duplicates side by side for easy comparison.
 You’ll find photos that have been edited or saved in a different format so you can delete the duplicates you don’t need.

 Follow the instructions on the site to use the program once it’s installed.

 6. Sort through the mess and make sense of it all

 Now that your collection is free of duplicates and in one place, your next step is to sort through the mess so you can easily find the photos you want.
 How can you speed that process up if you have hundreds or thousands of photos?

 A smart photo organization app is your secret weapon.
 We recommend digiKam, a free, open-source program with powerful tagging tools you can then use to sort through your photos quickly.

 This free app lets you work directly with your photos’ metadata, or all the info stored within the photo file like when it was taken, the camera details and even location.

-Not only can you edit your library’s metadata, but you can also edit batches of photos in one go.
-You can also search through metadata to find specific items you’re looking for.
+Not only can you edit your library’s metadata, you can also edit batches of photos in one go.
+You can also search through metadata to find specific items.

-You can add tags and geographic coordinates to your photos that make them simple to search for.
+You can add tags and geographic coordinates to your photos, making them easy to search for.
 You can also scan for specific faces in photos and label them, which will help you group photos by the people they feature.